codatio/codat-docs/blog/230630-june-updates.md

 The Enhanced Invoices Report uses open banking and accounting data to automatically match a paid invoice to the bank transaction record that was used to pay it.
 This helps to verify a customer’s payment against the company's historical invoice.

 See [Enhanced Invoices](https://docs.codat.io/assess/enhanced-invoices/overview) for more information.

+## Sync for Expenses: Support for Microsoft Dynamics 365

+Codat now supports the following features within the Dynamics integration:

+Create an expense to represent a company's spend and upload the associated receipt for easier matching.
+Each expense and its associated documents can be split into the individual line items to give better visibility and enhanced reporting.

+The ability to present only valid expense bank accounts and tax rates to your users to make configuration for your customers easier .

+Use the tracking category objects to associate spend to the applicable dimension in Microsoft Dynamics against each expense.
+This will provide context to the spend and assist in transaction reports.

+This addition to Sync for Expenses means that you can now begin to offer this accounting platform coverage to your customers for the following supported expense [transaction types](https://docs.codat.io/sync-for-expenses/sync-process/expense-transactions#transaction-types): Payments, Refunds, Chargeback and Rewards.

+For other suggestions for our Dynamics integration for the expense management use case please let us know [here](https://portal.productboard.com/codat/7-public-product-roadmap/tabs/51-sync-for-expenses/submit-idea).

+## Sync for Expenses: Updating expenses support for Xero

+Currently if an SMB needs to alter an expense they would need to make changes to their expense management platform and their accounting package separately.
+This can be time consuming as making expense alterations are not uncommon tasks.

+This latest addition to Sync for Expenses means that your users can update their expenses without having to duplicate the work in Xero.

+Codat is now able to support users when they need to update the following  expense metadata in Xero:
+- Net expense amount
+- Tax amount of the spend
+- Tax rate reference associated with the spend
+- Expense bank account reference
+- Tracking category objects
+- Description & notes

+To update an attachment or receipt users will need to delete and then create a new dataset for the updated transaction attachment before syncing it to their accounting platform.

+This feature is currently only available for Xero.
+If you would like to see this functionality across other platforms please let us know [here](https://portal.productboard.com/codat/7-public-product-roadmap/tabs/51-sync-for-expenses/submit-idea).